SlimGabsi/Tower-Color-Game/README.md

 # Tower Color Game
-**Tower Color** is a Unity Project built in a mobile plateform (Android) that allows the user to play a casual game.
-The concept of the game is to drop the Tower with projectiles by throwing them on the the same color elements.
+* **Tower color** is one handed 3D puzzle shooter with infinite levels rising difficulty and addictive gameplay.
+It is made with Unity 3D for mobile platforms: Android and iOS.
+The game ia a replica from **Homa Games's** Tower Color.
+* **Target** : Casual gamer

+## Gameplay
+* Start each level by choosing the right angle to hit the tower, swipe right or left.
+* Throw the Ball on Blocks of the matching color to destroy it.
+* Make the Tower collapse.

 ## Features
-* Camera Animation.
+* Fluid Camera Animation.
+* Stunning Particles
+* Colorful blocks
-* Projectile throwing.
+* Beautiful graphics
-* Destruction of the Touched Object and same color contouring Objects.
-* Particle System Instantiation at destruction moment.
-* Lock and Unlock the tower elements.
-* Intuitive UX design.
-* Funny color choice (Cartoon style)
+* Simple one-touch gameplay
+* Easy to learn
+* Suitable for all ages (PEGI 3)

 ## Additional Features
-* The positive point of this game is the satisfaction that the user feels when a block of tower elements fall together, so I thought to highlight this feeling by adding an explosion effect.
-That's why I created the super ball (multicolor ball) that ensures this effect.
+* The objcetive of this game is collapsing the tower wich bring to the player a feeling of satisfactin and reward.
+Thus I thought about boosting those asthethics by adding a new type of projectile, the Super Ball (Multicolor ball) wich explode on any target color and provide a stunnig explosion effect.
-* I found that the original game is dry, so I thought about adding sound effects.
+* I found that the original game has no audible feedback, so I thought about adding sound effects.
 That's why i added 4 Sound Effects :
   1. Throwing Ball Sound Effect
   2. Tower Collision Sound Effect
   3. Ball Explosion Sound Effect